 Put a bib number for the water proof layer or good jacket in a pocket so that if you check it as excess clothing, you have a bib number to identify it.

 Route 30 runs parallel to the trail between New Germany and Mayer and there are several opportunities for parking in that area.
 Parking is limited at most of the water stops.
-New water stop maps will be posted here and available at the race.
+Please observe any posted signs for trail access.

 The Event Hotel is the AmericInn of Waconia, MN.
 In addition the Twin Cities of St Paul and Minneapolis have a large inventory of hotels in the metro area